thesephist/xin/README.md

 ### Lazy evaluation

-In Xin, the evaluation of every expression is deferred until it's absolutely necessary.
+In Xin, the evaluation of every expression is deferred until usage.
 We call this lazy evaluation.
 Values are kept in "lazy" states until some outside action or special form coerces a lazy value to resolve to a real value.

 ### Code as data structure